Hire the Top 2% of

 Lēctia L.

-Freelance Smalltalk developer in Israel
+Vetted Smalltalk developer in Israel (UTC+3)

 Software engineer with **8+ years professional experience** (as well as technical consultant), mostly for startups and grassroots projects, looking to lend my expertise and insight to **get you the best value-for-money** and crafting code to best **suit your needs**. ✨ I have many years of experience in **web technologies**, including view layers such as **_React, Vue, Angular (also AngularJS)_**, with many sorts of configurations of _**NodeJS**_ backends (like **_Astro_**!), as well as **_Ruby on Rails_**, and even some **_Seaside_** for Smalltalk.
 I have many years of experience and insight into **business and organization**, the histories of how things fail and succeed, and even more years than that **listening and providing insight** into systems and people.
 Everyone gets stuck on things, and every organization has its bottlenecks.
 Use me as an extra set of eyes on **any problem you need a new perspective on**.
 I specialize in **simplifying and streamlining information** and code to **meet industry standards and market demands**, and most importantly the task at hand; learning and **informing efficiently and usefully**, and finding all the _nasty bugs_ hiding under the carpet.
 I play and conduct TTRPGs, design video game at a hobbyist level, and study Latin for fun and profit.
 I bring a unique perspective to everything I do, respectfully and unflinchingly.